radiovisual/keeli/README.md

 }
 ```

-Keep in mind that this same key will still pass through other rules, so you are free to mix-and-match these advanced settings to get the perfect setup for your project.

-> [!IMPORTANT] > **Be careful when ignoring keys**, ignored keys can lead to ignored problems.
+> [!IMPORTANT] > **Be careful when ignoring keys for specific rules**, ignored keys can lead to ignored problems!

 > [!TIP]
 > If you find that you are ignoring a lot of keys, consider moving some strings outside of your translated files (for example in a common messages library, etc)...

 # Contributing

-Contributing to this project is always welcome!
-Open issues, Pull Requests, etc and let's make this project better together.
+Contributions to this project are always welcome! :heart: Feel free to open issues, pull requests, etc and let's make this project better together.

 ---